MojoAuth/mojoauth-docs/content/integrations/bubble/index.md

 </div>
 <br/>

-Now, click on the highlighted button in below screen to add an action to go to the **Protected page**
+Now, click on the highlighted button in below screen to add an action to go to the **Protected page.**

 <div style="text-align:center">
   <img src="/images/add-an-action.png" alt="User pressed login" />